-- 1.6.
-We want firms to deliver the following outcomes: - Firms have due regard to the interests of their customers and treat them fairly. - Customers are treated with forbearance and due consideration. - Customers are given sustainable arrangements, taking into account their other debts and essential living costs, which give them reasonable time and opportunity to repay their debt. - Customers are not pressurised into repaying their debt within an unreasonably short period of time - Customers are protected from escalating debt once they have entered in to a forbearance arrangement with a firm based on what they can afford to pay. - Firms recognise vulnerability and respond to the particular needs of vulnerable customers. - Firms have clear, effective and appropriate policies and procedures for dealing with customers in payment difficulties and for those who the firm understands or reasonably suspects to be vulnerable, and have adequately trained staff to provide their customers with the help they need. - Customers are allowed time to consider their options and, if necessary, seek debt advice before making a decision on the support they take. - Customers are referred to debt advice if this is appropriate. - 1.7.
-The Credit Payment Deferral guidance will expire on 31 January 2021.
-We will keep this updated additional guidance under review depending on how the wider situation develops.
+- 1.5.
+Where customers who have been granted payment deferrals under the July guidance remain in payment difficulties, we consider they will need more tailored support. - 1.6.
+We also consider that firms need to be preparing to move back to providing their customers, including those newly affected by coronavirus, with the tailored support that we normally expect after 31 October.
+This support also needs to reflect the uncertainties and challenges that many customers will face in the coming months.
+So this guidance also sets out our expectations of how firms should support those customers who are affected by coronavirus after 31 October, whether or not they have been granted a payment deferral or other support under the July guidance. - 1.7.
+We want firms to deliver the following outcomes: - Firms have due regard to the interests of their customers and treat them fairly. - Customers are treated with forbearance and due consideration. - Customers are given sustainable arrangements, taking into account their other debts and essential living costs, which give them reasonable time and opportunity to repay their debt. - Customers are not pressurised into repaying their debt within an unreasonably short period of time - Customers are protected from escalating debt once they have entered in to a forbearance arrangement with a firm based on what they can afford to pay. - Firms recognise vulnerability and respond to the particular needs of vulnerable customers. - Firms have clear, effective and appropriate policies and procedures for dealing with customers in payment difficulties and for those who the firm understands or reasonably suspects to be vulnerable, and have adequately trained staff to provide their customers with the help they need. - Customers are allowed time to consider their options and, if necessary, seek debt advice before making a decision on the support they take. - Customers are referred to debt advice if this is appropriate. - 1.8.
+The July guidance will expire on 31 October.
+We will keep this new guidance under review depending on how the wider situation develops.
 We will consider publishing further guidance or making rules if appropriate.
-For the avoidance of doubt, certain provisions of the Credit Payment Deferral guidance remain in force beyond 31 January 2021 for customers granted payment deferrals under that guidance which come to an end after 31 January 2021. - 1.8.
-Section 3 of this guidance focuses specifically on how firms should support customers who have already been granted payment deferrals under the Credit Payment Deferral guidance, and who remain in payment difficulties.
-Section 6 (Repossession (hire purchase, conditional sale and consumer hire)) of this guidance is relevant for motor finance and rent-to-own firms dealing with customers who experience payment difficulties as a result of circumstances relating to coronavirus, including customers receiving support under the Credit Payment Deferral guidance. - 1.9.
-The remainder of this guidance is relevant to firms dealing with customers who have been granted payment deferrals under the Credit Payment Deferral guidance and those who experience payment difficulties as a result of circumstances relating to coronavirus after 31 January 2021, except, in either case, where customers are currently receiving support under the Payment Deferral guidance.
+For the avoidance of doubt, certain provisions of the July guidance remain in force beyond 31 October 2020 for customers granted payment deferrals under that guidance which come to an end after 31 October 2020.

+- 1.9.
+Section 3 of this guidance focuses on how firms should support customers who have already been granted payment deferrals under the July guidance, and who remain in payment difficulties. - 1.10.
+The remainder of this guidance is relevant to firms dealing with customers who have been granted payment deferrals under the July guidance and remain in payment difficulties and those who experience payment difficulties as a result of circumstances relating to coronavirus after 31 October.